codeminers-io/project-midhya-rasa/data/nlu.md

 - name?
 - what do you look like?
 - tell me about yourself
+- are you man
+- are you girl

 ## intent:bot_location
 - where do you live?